ayamflow/size/README.md

 Small util to centralize and debounce window 'resize' events.

-- Avoid accessing a global object (window)
+- No need for you to access the global object (window)
 - Avoid triggering [unnecessary repaint/reflow](https://gist.github.com/paulirish/5d52fb081b3570c81e3a)
-- Avoid locking the UI by only dispatching one event
+- Avoid locking the UI by debouncing the event (only one event per resize action)

 ## Install

 ```
-npm install watsondg/size -S
+npm install ayamflow/size -S
 ```

 ## Usage